noahlange/yarn2dew/docs/04-compiler.md

 # Compiler

-The compiler API is pretty slapdash.
+The compiler API is a lil' slapdash.
 It's essentially a wrapper over an array of text which is concatenated at the end with `/` to produce the JSON output.

 Most important things to note: